WilliamMcCumstie/output_mode/README.md

 ## Copyright and License

-This project is licensed under BSD-2-Clause AND 0BSD.
-The compound license applies to the software as a whole and any subcomponent, unless otherwise stated.
-An individual file may provide a specific license as part of it's header block.
-The licenses header overrides the main license for the file in question.
+This project is partially dual licensed under BSD-2-Clause OR 0BSD.
+Source code originating from a BSD-2-Clause licensed file must comply with terms contained within the license header block.
+Source code originating from files without a license header block maybe redistributed under either license.

 The following is a copy of the BSD-2-Clause license: